 - Step 1, determining an activation level, is undefined in that schema.
 However, for the FP algorithm, this step clearly has a constant computational and storage cost per vertex, and zero communication costs.
-For the CFP algorithm, determining if a vertex has a conflict with any neighbor has computational, storage and communication costs that are proportional to the vertex's degree.
-Averaged over the graph, it may be expected that the per vertex costs are proportional to the mean degree of the graph.
-In any case, the costs are not dependent on the number of vertices.
+For the CFP algorithm, determining if a vertex has a conflict with any neighbor has computational, storage and communication costs that are proportional to the vertex's degree.4 Averaged over the graph, it may be expected that the per vertex costs are proportional to the mean degree of the graph.5 In any case, the costs are not dependent on the number of vertices.
 In general, any method for determining an activation level that uses only neighbor-to-neighbor information should have constant per-vertex costs. - Step 2, generating a random number: constant per-vertex costs. - Step 3, choosing an optimal color: for a given vertex, this computation has costs proportional to the number of neighbors (and number of colors).
 Averaged over the graph, the per-vertex costs are dependent on the mean degree of the graph but independent of the number of vertices. - Step 4, communicating color changes to neighbors: communication costs per vertex are proportional to the mean degree of the graph and independent of the number of vertices.

 In summary, the maximum per-vertex computational, storage and communication costs for each coloring step depend on the mean degree of the graph rather than on the size of the graph.
-Moreover, experimental results support an additional assertion, about the per-
+Moreover, experimental results support an additional assertion, about the performance of the colorers rather than their costs: for large graphs, the performance of the colorers is not dependent on the size of the graph.

-This computation can be performed as a cheap addendum to the computations of step 3, so these costs can actually be subsumed into that step.
+4 This computation can be performed as a cheap addendum to the computations of step 3, so these costs can actually be subsumed into that step.

-This assumes that the vertices change color with an approximately uniform frequency.
+5 This assumes that the vertices change color with an approximately uniform frequency.